-- 2. Verify the network between the NVR and PC is connected. - 1) Open the cmd window in the Start menu, or press "windows+R" shortcut key to open it. - 2) Use the ping command to send large packet to the NVR, execute the command of "ping 192.168.0.0 -I 1472 -f" (the IP address may change according to the real condition), and check if there exists packet loss.
+2. Verify the network between NVR and PC is connected.

-3. Verify the hardware of the PC is adequate (simultaneously press Ctrl, Alt, and Delete to enter the windows task management interface, as shown in the following figure).
+- 1. Open the cmd window in the Start menu, or press "windows+R" shortcut key to open it. - Use the ping command to send large packet to the NVR, execute the command of "ping 192.168.0.0 -I 1472 -f" (the IP address may change according to the real condition), and check if there exists packet loss. - NOTE: Simultaneously press Ctrl and C to exit the ping command. - 3.
+Verify the hardware of the PC is adequate (simultaneously press Ctrl, Alt, and Delete to enter the windows task management interface, as shown in the following figure).